 A meta description is a back-end element that is not visible on the front end of a web page.
 However, it’s visible underneath the meta title tag of a ranking URL on the SERP (search result page).
 A well-written meta description gives users a glimpse at your pages’ content and can entice users to click through to your site.
 Remember, it’s not necessary to include your target keyword in your meta descriptions, but if it makes sense then try to use it at least once.

 However, if your page content/URLs for your website are mostly conversational and the pages have few words, your keywords are not going to be specifically placed.
-And, if there is not much continuity in your pages from an SEO perspective, then you have to be more creative in order to comply with best practice and to loop in the topics you want to rank for.
+And, if there is not much continuity in your pages from a metadata SEO perspective, then you have to be more creative in order to comply with best practice and to loop in the topics you want to rank for.
 If we just add the keywords to your meta content but your page content is not commensurate with that, we will be keyword stuffing.
 Keyword stuffing can hurt more than help because it doesn’t give the user a clear depiction of exactly what’s on your page and search engines can see that specific SERPL is not an accurate representation of what the page says. — so it does not rank it.

 It’s advised to put important keywords closest to the front of the meta description tag.
 Again, it’s not a crucial ingredient.
 However, it’s highly recommended.
 Remember, whatever you do, be sure to never use the old tactic of keyword stuffing.
 Not only does that not work, but it also looks tacky.